-If you want to visit the Emerald City, asking yourself ‘is Seattle safe?’ is an important question.
+If you want to visit Emerald City, asking yourself ‘Is Seattle safe?’ is an important question.
 Between the pandemic, crime statistics, and media portrayals, there’s a lot of information to sift through to get to the truth about Seattle’s safety.
 This applies to both visitors and potential residents.

 I’m a local who explores the city often, and I’ll walk you through the data and my take on the city’s safety.
 This way, you have the information you need before you book your trip.

 So, is Seattle safe?
 In general, yes, Seattle is a safe city to visit.
 But keep reading and we’ll take a closer look at the details to back this up.

 Disclosure: Travel Lemming is an independent reader-supported blog.
 You can support us by purchasing via the affiliate links on this page, which may earn us commissions.
 See our Advertising Policy for further explanation.
 Thank you!

 For the most part, Seattle is a safe destination for travel as long as you follow the basic safety tips that you would in any other big city.
 Visitors should be aware of property crime risks, the prevalence of homelessness, and health concerns related to the pandemic.